hyrmn/ThousandDollarIdeas/README.md

  - **fromthedeskof.com**

   Similar to Cablr, but for work environments such as cubicals, offices and more specifically desks.
 Got a sweet, wall-mounted triple monitor setup?
 Show it off.
 Came by a pigsty that's still reppin' a CRT monitor?
 Let's see it.
 At work, there is a guy with the largest L-desk known to man and he's got everything set up on one end as if he's sharing a kid sized picnic table with 4 other people.

+ - **ShameBot**

+   A camera and a script.
+Set up the camera to see your kitchen; especially your kitchen sink.
+Script runs once a day, takes a picture, and uploads it to your social media.
+If your sink is full or your kitchen is a mess then everyone will know.